Hermann Behrbohm: Wiener Neustadt 1944-1945

 Until then, Lippisch had worked for Messerschmitt with the rocket plane Messerschmitt Me 163.
 He and Willy Messerschmitt disagreed about the design, in which Lippisch did not want the rear wing, drag and worse performance.

 In Wiener Neustadt, Lippisch worked on the further development of the delta wing (rear wingless) mini - (coal jet) fighter aircraft Lippisch P.13a, which at the end of the war became part of the Volksjäger program.
-The Lippisch P.13a delta wing technology is the basis for Saab 35 Draken in its design, the development of which Hermann later partisipaded in by Saab.
+The Lippisch P.13a delta wing technology is the basis for Saab 35 Draken in its design, the development of which Hermann later participated in by Saab.
 So also for ex Dassault Mirage.

 One can see Messerschmitt Me 163 and not the least Lippisch P.13a as the basis for all delta wing fighter aircraft that followed in the 1950s.

 Occupation - BEE

 After the war ended in 1945, Hermann was an unemployed father of a family with 4 children in Mering near Augsburg American zone of occupation.
 They had income from gifts from housed American officers, but he also worked a time in agriculture and forestry with nature payments for family food on the table.

 In the spring of 1946 he was recruited by BEE (French Aerodynamic Research and Development Institute, today a part of Deutsch-Französisches Forschungsinstitut Saint-Louis) with operations in Emmendingen and Weil am Rhein in French occupation zone in Germany.

 After the formation of the Federal Republic of Germany 1949 and the end of occupation, the opportunities were greater to find scientifically interesting work abroad and Behrbohm received offers from France and other countries.